 Previously, he had been responsible for the sales, marketing and operations of Legg Mason Global Distribution in the Americas, as well as the oversight of the offshore funds’ service providers.
 Prior to joining Legg Mason, Joe spent 10 years in the domestic and offshore mutual fund business at PricewaterhouseCoopers’ Boston, Dublin, Ireland and Baltimore offices.
 He received a Bachelor of Science and a Master of Business Administration from Southern New Hampshire University and is a Certified Public Accountant.
 Joe is also past Board Chair of Boys Hope Girls Hope Baltimore

-Ann Prendergast is a Managing Director and Head of State Street Global Advisors Ireland.
-Joining SSGA Ireland as a relationship manager in 2000, Ann subsequently became head of this area in 2010, with responsibility for managing the firm’s engagement activities with a client base that includes pension schemes, charities, corporates and intermediaries.
-Ann was appointed Head of SSGA Ireland in July 2017.
+Ann joined the organisation as a relationship manager in 2000 and became head of this area in 2010, with responsibility for managing the firm’s engagement activities with a client base that includes pension schemes, charities, corporates and intermediaries.
+Ann was appointed Head of State Street Global Advisors Ireland in July 2017.

-Prior to joining SSGA Ireland, Ann worked with the Bank of Ireland Group in both their fund administration and private banking divisions.
+Prior to this Ann worked with the Bank of Ireland Group in both their fund administration and private banking divisions.

 Ann holds a Business Studies Degree from the University of Limerick and is a member of the Association of Chartered Certified Accountants (ACCA).
-She is a director of the Irish Association of Pension Funds and is on the Board of the National Gallery of Ireland
+She is Vice Chairperson of the Irish Association of Pension Funds, a director of the Irish Association of Investment Managers and is on the Board of the National Gallery of Ireland.

 Steven A. Yadegari is Chief Operating Officer and General Counsel of Cramer Rosenthal McGlynn, LLC, a registered investment adviser located in New York.
 Mr. Yadegari also serves as Chief Legal Officer and Chief Compliance Officer for the CRM Mutual Fund Trust and is a Director of the CRM UCITS PLC.
 Prior to joining CRM, Mr. Yadegari worked at K&L Gates and before that Proskauer.
 Mr. Yadegari also has served as Senior Counsel in the Office of the Chief Counsel, Division of Enforcement at U.S. Securities and Exchange Commission and as an Attorney-Adviser in the Division of Market Regulation.
 He is a frequent contributor to industry conferences and publications.
 In 2007, Mr. Yadegari was recognized as a top twenty “Rising Star of Compliance” by Institutional Investor.
 Mr. Yadegari is an adjunct professor at Benjamin N. Cardozo School of Law and teaches in the areas of dispute resolution and negotiation.
 Mr. Yadegari is a Past President of the Association for Conflict Resolution of Greater New York, a not-for-profit organization, and is a Past President and former Chairman of the Old Westbury Hebrew Congregation.
 Mr. Yadegari has received a BA from Brandeis University and earned his JD from the Benjamin N. Cardozo School of Law.
 Mr. Yadegari has been awarded an honorary Master’s Degree from the CCO University, a division of the Regulatory Compliance Association for which he serves as an advisor and senior fellow.